csharp-xlocalizer

 Simplified Localization in .NET with XLocalizer

-The localization (translation) of an application is a fundamental aspect of reaching a global audience.
-However, it is always a real pain complex and tedious process.
-That’s why xLocalizer was created, a library to simplify the translation and localization of ASP.NET Core applications.
+Localizing (translating) an application is a fundamental aspect of reaching a global audience.
+However, it’s always a real pain complex and tedious process.
+That’s why XLocalizer emerged, a library to simplify the translation and localization of ASP.NET Core applications.

 Features of XLocalizer,

-• Automatic Translation: Uses automatic translation services like Google Translate and Microsoft Translator.
+• Auto Translation: Uses machine translation services like Google Translate and Microsoft Translator.

-• Integration with ASP.NET Core and Blazor: Native support for popular .NET frameworks.
+• ASP.NET Core and Blazor Integration: Native support for popular .NET frameworks.

 • Resource Management: Facilitates the creation and management of resource files for multiple languages.